 fslval - report a particular parameter (given a particular keyword eg "dim4") from an image header.
 To see the list of keywords run fslhd on the header and look at the first column.

 Please see Orientation Explained for an explanation (both simple and also detailed) of how orientation works with NIfTI files and FSL.
-You should never use the tools below until you have read this page on orientation.
+You should never use the tools below until you have read this page on orientation - in general the only use of these tools (with the exception of fslreorient2std) that we recommend is when your labels, as viewed in fsleyes, are incorrect with respect to the anatomy.

 In nifti files it is possible to independently report or modify the qform or sform fields (see below for background information on NIfTI orientation).
 However, the FSL4.1 output routines will try to keep qform and sform matrices the same whenever one would otherwise be unset.
 Therefore it is not possible, for instance, to delete only the qform, as if the sform is set then doing this will result in the qform being set equal (as close as possible) to the sform.
 This is currently done to aid interoperability with other packages.
 However, if both qform and sform are given different values then these are preserved by the output routines.